aodr3w/aodr3w/README.md

 ### Hi there 👋

 - Hi, am Drew , A Sofware Developer based in Africa.
-I code in Rust, Python & Golang.
-- Am also learning Haskell
+- My areas of interest are Rust & Distributed Systems
 <!--
 **AndrewOdiit/AndrewOdiit** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.